-For detailed documentation about the HEPRandom classes see the CLHEP Reference Guide(http://cern.ch/clhep/manual/RefGuide) or the CLHEP User Manua(http://cern.ch/clhep/manual/UserGuide).
+For detailed documentation about the HEPRandom classes see the CLHEP Reference Guide or the CLHEP User Manual.

-Informations written in this manual are extracted from the original manifesto distributed with the HEPRandom package (http://cern.ch/clhep/manual/UserGuide/Random/Random.html).
+Informations written in this manual are extracted from the original manifesto distributed with the HEPRandom package.

 HEPNumerics

 The HEPNumerics module includes a set of classes which implement numerical algorithms for general use in Geant4.
 The User's Guide for Application Developers contains a description of each class.
 Most of the algorithms were implemented using methods from the following books: